OfficeDev/office-js-docs-pr/docs/word/dictionary-task-pane-add-ins.md

 #### TargetDialects element

 Specifies the regional languages that this dictionary supports.
-Required (for dictionary add-ins).
+Required for dictionary add-ins.

  **Parent element**